5 Ways To Reduce Hidden Toxins In Your Life

 - Honeydew Melon

-As for animal products, if you’re not vegan or vegetarian, always choose pasture-raised, hormone-free options, from animals that were allowed to graze, roam cage-free and were raised humanely.
+As for animal products, if you’re not vegan or vegetarian, always choose pasture-raised, hormone-free options, from animals that were allowed to graze, roam cage-free and were raised humanely to minimise your intake of harmful chemicals and toxins.

 5. Replace Toxic Cookware & Utensils